ashleyfae/action-publish-edd-sl-release/README.md

 ### Complete Workflow

-This example shows a complete workflow that creates a release zip and publishes it to your EDD SL Releases API:
+This example shows a complete workflow that creates a release zip and publishes it to your EDD SL Releases API.

+The workflow uses two actions in sequence:
+1. `ashleyfae/action-build-release-zip` - Builds the plugin zip and uploads it to the GitHub release
+2. `ashleyfae/action-publish-edd-sl-release` - Publishes release metadata to your EDD SL API

 ```yaml
 name: Generate Installable Plugin, and Upload as Release Asset